Today's Articles

 *The birth of Bass Reeves is celebrated on this date in 1838.
 He was a Black farmer and was one of the first Blacks to receive a commission as a Deputy U.S. Marshal west of the Mississippi River.

 He was born a slave in 1838 in Crawford County, Arkansas.
 Bass Reeves was named after his grandfather, Basse Washington, and Arkansas state legislator William Steele Reeves owned Bass Reeves and his family.
 In 1846, his master moved to Grayson County, Texas, where young Reeves was a servant to Colonel George R. Reeves, the son of his master.
-George Reeves was also a legislator in Texas, Speaker of the House in the Texas legislature.
+George Reeves was also a Texas legislator and a House speaker in the Texas legislature.
 During the American Civil War, Bass Reeves fled north into the Indian Territory (now Oklahoma) and lived with the Cherokee, Seminole, and Creek Indians until the end of the war.

 Often referenced as the character that the legend The Lone Ranger was based on, Bass Reeves died on January 12, 1910.
 In 2007, the U.S. Route 62 Bridge at the Arkansas River between Muskogee and Fort Gibson, Oklahoma, was named the Bass Reeves Memorial Bridge in his honor.
 In 2012, sculptor Harold Holden of Enid, Oklahoma, cast a bronze statue of Reeves at a foundry in Norman, Oklahoma.
 It was then moved to its permanent location at Pendergraft Park in Fort Smith, Arkansas.